RuneMeUp99/RuneMeUp99/README.md

 ## 🌈 About Me
 Hello, wonderful people!
 My name is **Christian Hatton**, and I'm a self-taught programmer, entrepreneur, and financialist with dreams of one day retiring early.

-I write articles on medium and make posts on social medias daily.
+I write articles on medium for fun based on what I'm researching or learning.

-I am constantly looking for something to do.

-I currently don't have a job because I'm homeless and I'm waiting on my documents to get a job, so I'm building Ins8ne N8tion, researching, and posting to the social media accounts.

 ---

-###

-### Get a feel for the server:
-I'm a coder and entrepreneur with constant ideas, my buddy Nick is a designer and artist with dreams of a marketing degree, and my brother is a younger AVID gamer who plays golf and does school.
+## 🎓 Current Work/Life:

+I am currently jobless because I'm homeless and I'm waiting on my documents to arrive so I can get a job, so I'm building [Ins8ne N8tion](https://discord.gg/TXjwEXzGGv), researching productivity and its uses within technology internally and externally, and posting to my social media accounts with content relevant to everything you will read on this page.

 ---